-- If you are an unfunded, junior-level investigator who meets our criteria, you may apply for a maximum of $50,000 for these one-year awards.
-If you are an established, funded investigator, you may apply for a maximum of $30,000.
+- If you are a junior-level investigator who has not yet received R01-level NIH funding and meets other eligibility criteria, you may apply for a maximum of $50,000 for these one-year awards.
+If you are an established investigator who has received R01-level NIH funding, you may apply for a maximum of $30,000.

 - Post-doctoral fellow are not eligible to apply, nor may these grants be used to support post-doctoral fellows.

-- If an awarded grant includes work with humans or animals, Institutional Animal Care Use Committee or Institutional Review Board approval must be submitted to the CFAR Developmental Core before awarded funds may be spent.
-Requlatory approvals should be to the Developmental Core.
+- If an awarded grant includes work with humans or animals, Institutional Animal Care Use Committee or Institutional Review Board approval must be submitted to the San Diego CFAR Developmental Core before awarded funds may be spent.
+Requlatory approvals should be e-mailed to the Developmental Core.

 - Overspending on the award is not allowed and must be repaid.

-- Successful awardees must generate written progress reports for the CFAR annual report to NIH.
+- Successful awardees must generate written progress reports for the San Diego CFAR annual report to NIH.

 - As part of their grants, awardees must provide documentation of publications and peer-reviewed funding that result from their Developmental grant.
-They are also required to cite CFAR support in publications and presentations that are generated by or related to research performed using CFAR Developmental funds.
+They are also required to cite San Diego CFAR support in publications and presentations that are generated by or related to research performed using San Diego CFAR Developmental funds.